-Taiwan rejects WHO chief’s claim of racist campaign against him amid pandemic
+Taiwan rejects WHO chief’s claim of racist campaign against him

 Tedros, a former Ethiopian health and foreign minister, has faced growing criticism of his handling of the covid-19 outbreak since January, when the U.N. body repeatedly backed positions espoused by the Chinese government and praised Beijing’s epidemic response.

-In the weeks since, Chinese dissidents as well as anti-Beijing activists and people in Hong Kong and Taiwan have flooded social media with posts that accuse Tedros of lying on behalf of China’s government and cartoons that show the director-general blinded by the Chinese Communist Party — a stew of intensely politicized content that at times veered into abuse.
+In the weeks since, Chinese dissidents, anti-Beijing activists and people in Hong Kong and Taiwan have flooded social media with posts that accuse Tedros of lying on behalf of China’s government, as well as cartoons that show the director general blinded by the Chinese Communist Party — a stew of intensely politicized content that at times has veered into abuse.

 “Taiwan, the Foreign Ministry also, they know the campaign.
 They didn’t disassociate themselves.
 They even started criticizing me in the middle of all that insult and slur, but I didn’t care,” Tedros said Wednesday in an uncharacteristic outburst.

-The Taiwanese foreign ministry said Thursday it “in no way encouraged” any personal attacks and condemned “any form of discrimination.”
+The Taiwanese Foreign Ministry said Thursday it “in no way encouraged” any personal attacks and condemned “any form of discrimination.”

-But the WHO has faced legitimate criticisms and anger over its conduct in the past three months, it countered.
+But it also said the WHO has faced legitimate criticism and anger over its conduct in the past three months.

-“There have been questions about its handling of the situation,” the Taiwanese ministry said.
+“There have been questions about its handling of the situation,” the ministry said.
 “In democratic societies, people should be able to express these opinions freely.”

-Taiwanese officials last month accused the WHO of ignoring warnings submitted by the island as early as December about a potential coronavirus outbreak — information that was never publicized to the WHO’s member nations because the island is locked out of the organization under a policy that does not recognize Taiwanese statehood.
+Taiwanese officials last month accused the WHO of ignoring warnings submitted by the island as early as December about a potential outbreak of the novel coronavirus — information that was never publicized to the WHO’s member nations because the island is locked out of the organization under a policy that does not recognize Taiwanese statehood.

 China considers the self-governed island of 23 million people to be its territory and does not permit countries, international organizations and multinational corporations to formally recognize Taiwan if they wish to enjoy diplomatic or commercial ties with mainland China.